The title or the sack? Barcelona boss Setien must win over Messi to win La Liga | Goal.com

 In short, Barca have just as many problems on the field right now as they do off it.
 And it is within this perfect storm that Setien is charged with finding solutions – and fast.

 He has a contract until 2022 but it contains a clause that means he could be relieved of his duties after next year’s presidential election.
-So, in theory, Setien is guaranteed another season at the helm.
+So, in theory, Setien has 12 months to turn things around.

 However, were Barca to finish the current campaign without a trophy, a scapegoat would be required to mask the failings of others higher up the food chain at Camp Nou.